omdevteam/om/docs_src/docs/parameters.md

      Example: `DscCsPad`

 **psana_detector_distance_epics_name (str)**
-:  The name of the Epics variable from which the psana retrieves detector distance information for the main x-ray detector.
+:  The name of the Epics variable from which psana retrieves detector distance information for the main x-ray detector.

      Example: `CXI:DS1:MMS:06.RBV`